Trust Stack Glossary

 Verification

-Information, identities, credentials, recommendations, and evidence are presented in ways that can be checked, inspected, or corroborated.
+Whether product claims, credentials, reviews, recommendations, evidence, and performance promises are presented in ways that can be checked, inspected, or corroborated.

 The process of assessing whether an experience gives people or AI systems enough source clarity, context, consistency, transparency, and verification support to make a justified decision.
-It does not mean determining whether every claim is true or false.
+A credibility evaluation does not decide whether every claim is true or false.
+It examines whether the experience provides enough support for someone to evaluate the claim responsibly.

-Example: A product experience may not be labeled right or wrong, but it can be evaluated for whether its source, limits, evidence, and support paths are clear enough for someone to decide.
+Plain example: A product experience may not be labeled right or wrong, but it can be evaluated for whether its sources, limits, evidence, claims, disclosures, and support paths are clear enough for someone to decide.

 A visible or structured cue that helps people or AI systems evaluate whether confidence is justified.

-Example: A source link, evidence note, expert credential, disclosure, review pattern, verification link, or support path.
+Plain example: A source link, evidence note, expert credential, disclosure, review pattern, verification link, certification, support path, or third-party reference.

 Attribute